 The Hague also has a thriving cultural scene both for locals and English-language visitors.

-The Haags Uitburo, Spui 68 (tel: +31 70 361 8860; www.denhaag.com) is the main source of information for what's on in The Hague and sells tickets for most cultural events.
-Pick up the Uit Magazine or Haagenda, both distributed free of charge around the city, to stay informed.
+The Haags Uitburo, Spui 68 (tel: +31 70 361 8860; denhaag.com/en) is the main source of information for what's on in The Hague and sells tickets for most cultural events.